Mayor Of Poole

 The project interprets the past in inspirational and interactive ways and will enable local people and visitors to engage in these rich heritage resources.
 CARGO will bring Poole's maritime heritage out of the archives and deliver it to a wider general public.
 It will also add to the building of the archives in partnership with Poole Museum and Dorset History Centre which are accessible to the public.
 Thousands will experience our maritime heritage through live storytelling performances: illustrations, poetry and images, all inspired by ships logs and sea faring journeys.
 This project will be available online as a lasting legacy.

 CARGO is funded by The Heritage Lottery Fund, Poole Culture Fund and the Cultural Hub.
-CARGO is in partnership with Poole Maritime Festival, The European Maritime Festival, The Borough of Poole, Lighthouse Poole, Activate Performing Arts, Momotempo, Dorset History Centre, Poole Museum, Poole History Centre.
+CARGO is in partnership with Poole Maritime Festival, The European Maritime Festival, The Borough of Poole, Lighthouse Poole, Activate Performing Arts, Momotempo, Dorset History Centre, Poole Museum, Poole History Centre, The Men's Shed.

 EuropeanMaritime Day was established in 2008 and is of huge importance to the maritime and marine community.
 It is hosted by a different country each year and previous host cities have included Brussels, Rome,Gothenburg, Athens and Bremen.
 Borough of Poole is proud to have been awarded this prestigious event in 2017.